mason-e/mega-bucky/How-tos.md

 ## How to Edit Levels

-TODO: For now, this section is limited in scope to replacing tilesets within existing level constraints.
+For now, this section is limited in scope to replacing tilesets within existing level constraints.
 Any adding entire new sections of the level, changing fundamental game behaviors, enemy placements, etc. is not covered here.

 There are three main ways I'd recommend to edit a level, and aside from how, it's important to know _when_ to use the right method.
 The methods I will cover are: